• Home

 rounds = 5

-The other arguments that should be passed to the experiment is the training plan class which is MyTrainingPlan
+The other arguments that should be passed to the experiment is the training plan class which is MyTrainingPlan.

 You should also indicate which method should be chosen to aggregate model parameters after every round.
-The basic federation scheme is federated averaging, implemented in Fed-BioMed in the class FedAverage
+The basic federation scheme is federated averaging, implemented in Fed-BioMed in the class FedAverage.
+You can also visit aggregation documentation to have more information about aggregation process.

-which means that every node will be part of the federated training.
+Since we are going to use every Node that has UsedCars datasets, the node_selection_strategy should be None which means that every Node will be part of the federated training.

 4.2 What happens during the initialization of an experiment?¶

-tag. - The experiment is set up to manage the training process across the nodes with the given arguments
+2. The experiment is set up to manage the training process across the nodes with the given arguments

-Note: It is possible to send search requests to only specified nodes with the nodes
+Note: It is possible to send search requests to only specified nodes with the Nodes argument of the experiment.
+Please visit listing datasets and selecting nodes documentation for more information.

 from fedbiomed.researcher.federated_workflows import Experiment